|

 University of California, Irvine.
 Having spent many years of

-his youth in Czernowitz, he has become especially enamored
+his youth in Czernowitz, he became especially enamored

 with the many Yiddish and German poets most associated with